-101 Kids' Halloween Costume Ideas: Easy Halloween Costumes, Funny Halloween Costumes, and More!
+101 Kids' Halloween Costume Ideas: Easy Halloween Costumes, Funny Costumes, & More

 Halloween is just around the corner which means it's just about costume o’clock!
 For many kids, the hardest part is choosing the perfect Halloween costume.
 For many parents, the hardest part is MacGyver-ing together kids' Halloween costumes at the last minute.
 If you are the DIY type, check out these Easy DIY Halloween Costumes.
 For the rest of us, this list of over 100 ideas will get your whole family excited to pick out, purchase, or put together the perfect Halloween costume.
-We’ve covered all your bases from family Halloween costumes to adorable baby Halloween costumes to some only in 2021 costumes—like Mando and a very modern Cinderella.
+We’ve covered all your bases from family Halloween costumes to adorable baby Halloween costumes, too!

 Who doesn't want to dress as the fabulous fashionista that everyone loves to hate?

-Cruella is back in town this year with a modern take on her classic black and white look.
+Cruella is a new favorite with a modern take on her classic black and white look.

 It was pretty hard not to fall in love with Luca this summer, now you can fall in love with him all over again this fall.